-

 How deep do we go?

-I have heard that the Travis County Room is at a depth of 54 feet below the
+I have heard that the Travis County Room in Whirlpool Cave is at a depth of 54 feet

-surface.
-I have also heard numbers that the Edwards Aquifer is 254 feet below
+below the surface.
+I have also heard numbers that the Edwards Aquifer is 254 feet

 that is approximately the maximum depth of caves in Austin.